rackerlabs/technical-blog/content/blog/2020/2020-08-06-the-it-industry-response-to-covid-19/index.md

 ### The impact of Covid-19 on businesses

-For example:
+For example, different businesses with new problems include the following:

--large IT firms have hundreds of new remote workers -small bakeries need to find an online ordering solution -legal offices offer their customers remote video appointments -fast food businesses provide curbside pick-up
+- large IT firms have hundreds of new remote workers
+- small bakeries need to find an online ordering solution
+- legal offices offer their customers remote video appointments
+- fast food businesses provide curbside pick-up

 Lots of companies have had their entire roadmap changed in the IT world and have scrambled to find their new normal.
 As many of us continue our daily lives at